arc90/sass-color-picker/README.md

 This will autocompile CoffeeScript into JavaScript in the `/js` dir.

-**Docs:** The CoffeeScript files are documented with Docce in the `/docs` dir, just pop that open in a browser.
+**Docs:** The CoffeeScript files are documented with Docco in the `/docs` dir, just pop that open in a browser.

 ### Jasmine Tests